AGlover5/AGlover5.github.io/projects/autonomy.md

 ## Autonomy Stack

 ### MuJoCo for python
-- Generated purpose-built and random superstructures from passive modular blocks
+- Generated purpose-built and random superstructures out of passive modular blocks
 - Generated active agents from modular blocks with 4 thrusters for planar translation and rotation.
-- Simulated superstructere dynamics under motion from docked agents.
+- Simulated superstructere dynamics under motion due to docked agents.
 - Output state history of each agent over a complete trajectory execution.

 ## Results